project8/honeybee/README.md

 - the `build` directories are `honeybee/src/build-extern` and `honeybee/src/build-honeybee`
 - the `install` directory is `honeybee/install`

-Therefore nothing will be placed outside the honeybee tree and no environmental variable is automatically set.
+Nothing will be placed outside the honeybee tree and no environmental variable is automatically set.
 ```
 $ cd honeybee/src
 $ ./setup-honeybee.sh